emsyscode/PCF8576DH/README.md

 # The LCD driver is a PCF8576DA from Philips, the communication is done
 # with the protocol I2C, but I'm use a construct of all lines of
 # commands to not be dependent of librarys and make the debug more easy.

+## change of word "Folks" and correct the sequence of colors : 000~111